Skip to main content

 The modal shows labels connected to that pin.

-Each label can show a number in brackets.
-That number is estimated Pinterest search volume for the term.
-Use it as a directional signal for demand, not as an exact promise of traffic.
+Each label can show estimated monthly searches.
+Use this number as a directional signal for demand, not as an exact promise of traffic.
 For example:

 • A label with higher estimated volume may represent a broader Pinterest idea.